Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/covariance.rst

     >>> cov = pest.cov_est(cov_n=num_data)

-Optionally, one of the three methods; "reduced_hessian", "finite_difference", and "automatic_differenciation_kaug" can be supplied for the covariance calculation, e.g.,
+Optionally, one of the three methods; "reduced_hessian", "finite_difference", and "automatic_differentiation_kaug" can be supplied for the covariance calculation, e.g.,

 .. doctest::